Homepage 'de Luikerwaal' Discs and drums

 The Zoetrope was a great toy showing the illusion of movement, but the loss of light was high as one could only see through the narrow slots on the drum.
 Emile Reynaud solved that problem with his Praxinoscope as the movement is shown via mirrors at the centre of the apparatus, a great improvement!

-The Theatre version is a fantastic toy as it allows one to see the animation within a static scenery.
-The different backgrounds are placed on a holder in the lid of the apparatus.
-One can then see the reflection in a little theatre and through this theatre one of the mirrors can also be seen at the same time.
-When the drum is spun the character is animated.
+This theatre version is a fantastic toy because you can see the animation within a static theatre.
+One of the ten different sets is placed on a holder in the lid of the device, one can then see the reflection on a wooden plate like a small theatre and through the hole in this plate one of the mirrors in the drum can also be seen .
+When the drum is turned, the character is animated.
+Magic!

 German optical toy called 'Kinetograph'.
 It is a flipbook, producing 'Living Pictures' when it is flicked through quickly.
 It measures 2" x 1.5" (5.5 x 4 cm''.